5 Common Types of Cyberbullying to Watch Out For

 Trolling is technically a form of harassment, but it’s a very specific type of cyberbullying.
 A person trolls when they make inflammatory, anonymous statements online for the sole purpose of derailing an online conversation or provoking other participants in the discussion.
 A troll can also make an individual feel bad by constantly leaving negative comments on social media posts to hurt their feelings.
 Many kids experiment with trolling behavior to see what reactions they can get out of others, oftentimes by saying outrageous things they don’t even mean.

-Cyberbullying can greatly impact a person’s life, so it’s important to stress how important digital citizenship is with your child.
+In this blog, we’ve covered some of the most common forms of cyberbullying, but note that any type of cyberbullying can greatly impact a person’s life, so it’s important to stress how important digital citizenship is with your child.
+By acknowledging the detrimental effects of cyberbullying and implementing proactive measures to enhance online safety, we can collaboratively create a safer digital environment for our children.
 Consider downloading our anti-cyberbullying contract to help keep them on the up-and-up when it comes to their online behavior.
-And if it’s your child who’s being cyberbullied, we’ve got tips for how you can help them deal with it.
+And if it’s your child who’s being cyberbullied, we've got tips for how you can help them deal with it.

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.